wifisensing/PicoScenes-Manual/source/scenarios.rst

 802.11n Extra Spatial Sounding (ESS) Frames
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ESS feature can insert <3 HT-LTFs immediate after the normal HT-LTFs :math:`N_{ess}`, allowing Rx end to measure more CSI than the number of spatial streams :math:`N_{sts}`.
-Users can enable this feature by ``--ess`` option like the following command:
+The ESS feature can insert <3 HT-LTFs immediately after the normal HT-LTFs, allowing the receiving end (Rx) to measure more CSI than the number of spatial streams :math:N_{sts}.
+You can enable this feature using the ``--ess`` option like shown in the following command:

 .. code-block:: bash

     PicoScenes "-d debug -i usrp --freq 5240 --ess 2 --repeat 1e9 --delay 5e3"

-This command transmits 802.11n frames with 2 additional ESS HT-LTFs (via option ``--ess 2``).
+This command transmits 802.11n frames with 2 additional ESS HT-LTFs (specified using the ``--ess 2`` option).

-.. note:: ESS is an optional feature of 802.11n standard.
-QCA9300 and IWL5300 support this feature, while AX200/AX210 not.
+.. note:: ESS is an optional feature of the 802.11n standard.
+It is supported by QCA9300 and IWL5300, but not by AX200/AX210.

 .. _channel-impairment-simulation:
 Channel Impairment Simulation